hkdb/mycrypto/README.md

    Creates a symlink to binary in ~/.local/bin
    ```

-4. Create <PORTFOLIO>-<coin ticker>.csv (ie hodl-btc.csv) based on sample-btc.csv and fill-in all of your transactions in the portfolios folder
+6. Create <PORTFOLIO>-<coin ticker>.csv (ie hodl-btc.csv) based on sample-btc.csv and fill-in all of your transactions in the portfolios folder

    ```
    Date,Coin,Cost,Fee,Total,Amount,Wallet
    12/04/2020,BTC,100.00 ,0.59,10.59,0.0030633,Electrum
    ```

+## ADDING NEW COINS

+1. Add the coin to portfolio.conf
+2. Add a CSV file for the coin (ie. hodl-btc.csv)

 ## USAGE